f5devcentral/f5-big-iq-lab/docs/class1/module2/lab10.rst

 This declaration will create an HTTP application on BIG-IQ using an HTTP template.
 This declaration abstracts the complexity of having to configure all the HTTP defaults such as cookies, persistence, etc...

-1. Copy below example of an AS3 Declaration into a JSON validator.
-The validator is your IDE (Integrated development environment).

-   Use the IDE available within the lab environment, click on the *Access* button of the *Ubuntu Lamp Server* system and select *Visual Studio Code*.
+1. Copy below example of an AS3 Declaration into the IDE (Integrated development environment) available within the lab environment, click on the *Access* button of the *Ubuntu Lamp Server* system and select *Visual Studio Code*.

    .. note:: It is recommended to `validate your AS3 declaration`_ against the schema using Microsoft Visual Studio Code.